 The Stay at Home Mom Schedule That Will Make you a Happier Mom

 I have gone through different phases of motherhood and I assure you that staying at home is one of the most difficult things I’ve ever done.
 I’m the kind of person that needs to be on a schedule and wants to feel like I am accomplishing something.
 It’s part of how I keep a positive outlook on life and stay happy.
 Plus, it’s a constant confidence booster.
 My kids also love knowing what’s coming next and a stay at home schedule gives them comfort that they can predict what their day looks like.

-Most Important Factors When Creating a Stay at Home Mom Schedule
+5 Steps to Creating the Perfect Stay at Home Mom Schedule

-If it’s not written down and easily seen (all the time), it is easy to forget.
+If it’s not written down and easily seen (all the time), your stay at home mom routine is easy to forget.
 Write or type your schedule out and make it fun & bold!
 Post it on your refrigerator or set it up on your counter.
-It will be a reminder throughout the day of what you want to be getting done.
+It will be a reminder throughout the day of what you need to do.

 Every mom has her own list of essential things to get done during the day.
 This will be the skeleton of your stay at home mom schedule.

 - School Drop Off